Shane Campbell-Staton

 Shane C. Campbell-Staton is an American evolutionary biologist.
 Since July 2021, he has been an assistant professor in the ecology and evolutionary biology department at Princeton, where he leads a research group.
 His work is on how phenotypes respond to human activity that affects the environment.
 He also hosts the podcast 'Biology of Superheroes' together with Arien Darby.

-Education and Career
+Education and career

-Campbell-Staton did his BSc in Ecology and Evolutionary Biology at the University of Rochester.
+Campbell-Staton grew up in South Carolina.
+He did his BSc in Ecology and Evolutionary Biology at the University of Rochester.
 He then studied for his PhD at Harvard University under Jonathan Losos and Scott V. Edwards.
 He wrote his dissertation, titled 'Phylogeographic history and temperature-mediated evolution of the green anole, Anolis carolinensis' on the evolution of the green anole lizard.
 After his PhD he became a National Science Foundation Research Fellow at the University of Illinois Champaign-Urbana, working with Julian Catchen, and the University of Montana where he worked with Zac Cheviron.
 He became an assistant professor at UCLA in July 2018, where he worked in the Ecology and Evolutionary Biology (EEB) Department and the Institute for Society and Genetics (ISG).
 Since July 2021, he has been an assistant professor at Princeton in its EEB department, where he leads a research group.

+Since 2023, he has been the host of the PBS documentary series "Human Footprint", in which he explores the ways in which human beings have transformed the planet.
+He is also the narrator for the PBS series "Evolution Earth."